 3.1.
-Making Calls using Memory Dial Buttons
+Making Calls

-To make a call, press the required memory button and wait for connection.
+To make a call, lift the handset, wait for dial tone, dial required digits (or press required memory button or Last Number Redial where provided) and wait for connection.

 When using a memory button, a brief bust of tones is heard to signify that the call has been placed to the pre-programmed number.